cooliean/CLLKit/README.md

 ## License

-ObjcCommonUtils is available under the MIT license.
+CLLKit is available under the MIT license.
 See the LICENSE file for more info.